amgarton47/CS62data-structures/Timing-ArrayList/project/README.md

 ## Your Program

-Once you have everything setup, create a new class `ArrayListTimer` and specify its package to be `ArrayList`.
+Once you have everything setup, create a new class `ArrayListTimer` and specify its package to be `arraylist`.

 `ArrayListTimer` will simply contain the `main` method and a few other static methods: